-Seawall Capital Repairs
+Seawall Capital Repairs (Currently Under Negotiations)

-- The Corpus Christi Seawall was originally constructed from 1939 to 1942.
+The Corpus Christi Seawall was originally constructed from 1939 to 1942.
 With the initiation of the Seawall Maintenance sales and use tax, a major project was completed in 2007 to address advanced levels of deterioration of the Seawall system.
 That project was completed for a cost of \$43.4 million.
 The funding levels programmed in the CIP are anticipated to address routine maintenance issues.
 A subsequent major reconstruction is shown to occur after the expiration of the current one-eighth cent sales and use tax.
-This project will assess the seawall and develop the maintenance repair activities and develop & prioritize. - AE Selected (Munoz Engineering)
+This project will assess the seawall and develop and prioritize the maintenance repair activities.